yinrouni/WebDev-hw6/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
 ## Design
+New users can register.
+If he is manager, leave the manager_email empty when registering.
+All the managers and workers are in the same table users.
+NOTE: every user should has a unique email.

+A manager can have many jobs to supervise.
 The jobs have to be preloaded into the database.
 Manager_id is FK in table jobs, so before preload the data of jobs, make sure the managers of them have already registered.

+A worker has many timesheet, and each timesheet may contain several tasks.

 ## Sample Data for Test